 One of the most shocking/difficult realities I was faced with on my healing journey was the fact that the ex-sociopath snagged someone who has a history of covering up crimes (rape, bogus check writing, domestic violence against her & her children, etc.) for the father of her children and would still be doing that today if the man hadn’t passed away.
-In my eyes, my ex hit the jackpot by teaming up with someone just as sick as he is, I felt I (or any other victims) would never receive justice, because she’s the type to lie and criminalize victims, just to protect a shell of a man.
+In my eyes, my ex hit the jackpot by teaming up with someone just as sick as he is, and I felt I (or any other victims) would never receive justice, because she’s the type to lie and criminalize victims just to protect a shell of a man.
 She’s a person who lacks morals and empathy, making for a perfect flying monkey.
-It was at this point of devastating reality that I knew in order for me to completely heal, I would have to surrender my situation to God.
+It was at this point of devastating reality that I knew in order for me to completely heal I would have to surrender my situation to God.

 This journey has been excruciatingly painful and at the same time joyfully rewarding.
-God has been good and I have overcome a lot of ridicule and attacks from countless flying monkeys, people sitting in front of my home, following me, threatening my life, calling me non-stop, sending me messages through social media, turning people against me who I had never harmed in any way.
+God has been good and I have overcome a lot of ridicule and attacks from countless flying monkeys sitting in front of my home, following me, threatening my life, calling me non-stop, sending me messages through social media, turning other people against me who I had never harmed in any way.
 This is why I do what I do.
 I understand the war survivors are faced with, but most importantly, I understand I need to get the message to survivors that WE HAVE THE VICTORY through CHRIST.

 I love people and I still have hope that there are good people in the world.
 Many of you helped to restore that hope within me and I can’t thank you enough.
 Keep being a bright light in a very dark place.💜